ASAG-ISCAS/BdryReach/README1.md

 make
 ```

-## 3.2 Load docker
+## Simple user Guide

-## 3.3 Simple user Guide
+In this section we will show how to compute an inner-approximation using our tool BdryReach.
+The main source code is located in ./BdryReach_code/include/underApprox/underApprox.h.
+We take the example located in ./BdryReach_code/Table3_examples/

-**In this subsection we will show how to compute an inner-approximation using our tool BdryReach.
-The main source code is located in ./BdryReach_code/include/underApprox/underApprox.h.**
+ElectroOsc.cpp as an instance.

-### 3.3.1 Include Files
+### Include Files

 ```cpp
 #include <plotter/matplotlibcpp.h>   // Header for computing reachable set outer-approximation